 - a.
 If your county is not 'green': - i.
-You may not gather for worship in your building except for 10 or fewer persons present to live-stream services. - ii.
+You may not gather for worship in your building except for 10 or fewer persons present to live-stream services.
+Only those necessary to conduct the service can be present. - ii.
 You may gather outside for worship with 10 or fewer people for graveside committal services, baptisms, weddings or funerals. - iii.
 You may not gather outside for Holy Eucharist or other gatherings. - iv.
 You may make home communion visits. - v.
-You may conduct drive-in services if no one gets out of a car..
-(V3) - b.
+You may conduct services where participants drive into a designated parking area if no one gets out of a car.
+(V3/V4) - b.
 If your county is 'green' and you do NOT have an approved plan: - i.
 You may not gather for worship in your building except for 10 or fewer persons present to live-stream services. - ii.
-You may hold a service of Holy Eucharist indoors for 6 or fewer people if needed to solely consecrate elements for home communion visits. - iii.
+You may hold a service of Holy Eucharist indoors for 10 or fewer people if needed to solely consecrate elements for home communion visits.
+Only those necessary to conduct the service can be present. - iii.
 You may gather outside for worship with 10 or fewer people for graveside committal services, baptisms, weddings or funerals. - iv.
 You may not gather outside for Holy Eucharist or other gatherings. - v.
 You may make home communion visits. - vi.
-You may conduct drive-in services if no one gets out of a car.
-(V3) - c.
+You may conduct services where participants drive into a designated parking area if no one gets out of a car.
+(V3/V4) - c.
 If your county is 'green' or 'yellow' and you have an approved plan: - i.
 You may gather inside for worship with 10 or fewer. - ii.
 You may gather outside for worship with 10 or fewer people twice.
 Once you have gathered twice, you may increase capacity to the lesser of - 1.
 Available space - 2.
-Health dept recommendation - Dashboard up to the number of people that would provide a 1% or less probability that person with COVID-19 could be present at the event. - iii.
-You may hold drive-in worship services with no capacity limit if no one gets out of a car.
+Health dept recommendation - 3.
+Dashboard up to the number of people that would provide a 1% or less probability that person with COVID-19 could be present at the event.

-- iv.
+- iii.
+You may hold services where participants drive into a designated parking area with no capacity limit if no one gets out of a car.(V4) - iv.
 You may conduct outdoor gatherings for weddings, funerals or baptisms up to the capacity limits.
 You may have graveside committal services up to the outdoor capacity limits. - v.
 You may conduct indoor gatherings for weddings, funerals or baptisms for up to 10 people (perhaps different capacity later). - vi.
 You may make home communion visits. - vii.
-You may hold other gatherings inside or outside provided that on the Dashboard up to the number of people that would provide a 1% or less probability that person with COVID-19 could be present at the event..
+You may hold other gatherings inside or outside provided that on the Dashboard - up to the number of people that would provide a 1% or less probability that person with COVID-19 could be present at the event.
 (V3) - d.
 Parishes where the Dashboard rates counties 'orange' or 'red', parishes may not meet for in person worship until the Dashboard assessment changes.
 (V3) - 4.
 Each parish will decide on a system that works best for them to create a schedule of when people will attend services. - 5.
 No one who is ill shall attend public worship. - 6.
 It is required that clergy, congregation, and visitors be provided the information from the CDC about individuals who are at higher risk for severe illness from COVID-19, so that they can make an informed, personal decision prior to choosing to participate in church activities.
 Risk factors include: (V3) - a.
 Age 65 and older - b.
 Pregnancy - c.
 Immune compromise - d.
 Significant heart, lung, liver, or kidney conditions - e.
-For the complete list of those who need to take extra precautions see:
+For the complete list of those who need to take extra precautions see: www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/index.html 3 (V2) and the CDC decision making tools see (V3):

-www.cdc.qov/coronavirus/2019-ncov/need-extra-precautions/index.html 3 (V2)

-and the CDC decision making tools see (V3):